content-strategy-forum/csf-glossary/user-story.md

 description: A user story is a content development technique that helps writers produce copy in relation to user needs.

-summary: A user story is a content planning and development technique that helps writers focus on the needs of a given audience type, thus the task information required to fulfull the needs.
-The model also ensures stakeholder alignment on criteria used, as well benefits collaborative writing situations.
+summary: A user story is a content planning and development technique that helps writers focus on the scenarios and criteria of user needs, thus informs how to write content that fulfulls those needs.
+The model also helps ensure stakeholder alignment on scenearios and criteria, as well benefits collaborative writing situations.

 figname: fig-user-story
 figalt: The user story model.
-figcaption: The user story model is a 3-clause sentence that pinpoints user type, task, and the need the task fulfills.
+figcaption: The user story is a 3-clause statement that pinpoints user type, task, and need fulfilled.
 ---

 <h1 class="term-title">{{page.title}}</h1>